Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/Mecanum/7_Smart_video_car.rst

 .. note::

-    :red:`when Raspberry Pi is shut down, server will be closed.
+    :combo:`red font-bolder:when Raspberry Pi is shut down, server will be closed.
 You need open server again the next time.`

-    :red:`If pressing forward but the car moves backward, please refer to page 51 to modify the code.`
+    :combo:`red font-bolder:If pressing forward but the car moves backward, please refer to page 51 to modify the code.`

 Control
 ----------------------------------------------------------------